 The mission of our organization is dedicated to nurturing future African-American leaders by strengthening children through leadership development, volunteer service, philanthropic giving and civic duty.
 This is achieved through organizing activities and community service initiatives that not only operate to benefit the children of the members of our organization but the children of the very communities where we reside.

-• African-American student with a demonstrated financial need, attending school and residing in the South Suburban Chicago area
+1. African-American student with a demonstrated financial need, attending school and residing in the South Suburban Chicago;

-• Currently enrolled in senior year of high school
+2. Currently enrolled in senior year of high school;

-• Cumulative unweighted GPA of 2.7 or higher
+3. Cumulative unweighted GPA of 2.7 or higher;

-• Provide two letters of recommendation: One must be from a teacher and the second recommendation can be from another teacher or any other school staff member
+4. Provide two letters of recommendation: one must be from a teacher; the second recommendation can be from a teacher or any other school staff member; and

 5. Must be accepted to a four-year college or university for the 2022-2023 school year.